 - Severe snoring

-It's important for patients to pay attention to all of your symptoms and let our sinus doctors know about everything you feel to help them diagnose the severity.
+It's important for patients to pay attention to all of their symptoms and let our sinus specialists know about everything they feel to help them diagnose the severity.

 A Non-Surgical Treatment for Nasal Polyps